gitty-what-gitty-who/synchronize/README.md

 1. Copy and rename the batch script for each user (e.g., `John_SYNC.bat`, `Alice_SYNC.bat`).
 2. Each renamed script automatically creates a **unique parent directory** named after the script.
-3. Each user’s data is stored in isolated directory, preventing conflicts and maintaining a clear, organized workspace.
+3. Each user’s data is stored in an isolated directory, preventing conflicts and maintaining a clear, organized workspace.

 ---